HassenIO/super_crawler/README.md

 Actually, the gem has the following limitations:

 - Subdomains are not considered as internal links
-- Both HTTP and HTTPS pages are taken into account.
-This can increase the number of links found, but we think that we need to keep it because some sites don't duplicate all contents for HTTP and HTTPS
+- A link with the same domain but different scheme is ignored (http -> https, or the opposite)
 - Only links within `<a href="...">` tags are extracted
 - Only images links within `<img src="..."/>` tags are extracted
 - Only stylesheets links within `<link rel="stylesheet" href="..." />` tags are extracted
 - Only scripts links within `<script src="...">` tags are extracted
-- A page that is not accessible (eg. error 404) is not checked later
+- A page that is not accessible (not status 200) is not checked later

 ## Development